 5) On Stage Guitar Stool (DT8500)

-This is yet another one of the top guitar thrones on the market.
-And, it will suit guitarists as well as keyboard players and DJ's.
+This is yet another one of the best guitar stools on the market.
+And, it will suit guitarists as well as keyboard players and DJs.
 With that in mind, the most comfortable and optimum sitting position can easily be achieved with this highly adjustable stool.

 - High-quality padding on the seat

-- Includes a removable backrest which can be moved up or down.
+- Includes a removable backrest that can be moved up or down.

 - It features a footrest with padding